Adaptive Address Family Selection for Latency-Sensitive Applications on Dual-stack Hosts

 Second, it is resistant to adversarial models.
 Third, it was proven to converge towards the best action at a constant rate.
 Fourth, it is very computationally lightweight as its learning phase consists of a few float exponentiations and multiplications.
 EXP3 sets probabilities on available actions and updates them based on the gain obtained for each action taken.
 Initial probabilities are set equally.
 EXP3 defines a $\gamma$ parameter within the range $]0, 1]$ which controls the balance between exploitation and exploration.
 When $\gamma = 1$, EXP3 only explores actions but never considers what it learns, acting as a random choice.
 Decreasing $\gamma$ decreases both the learning rate and the exploration rate, i.e. the closer $\gamma$ is to 0, the slower EXP3 learns but the more it will restrict its exploration to rather exploit the best action.

-The right hand side of \figurename~\ref{fig:dh-network} illustrates how an instance of EXP3 estimates probabilities for each address family for a given destination (P(v4) and P(v6)).
+The right-hand side of \figurename~\ref{fig:dh-network} illustrates how an instance of EXP3 estimates probabilities for each address family for a given destination (P(v4) and P(v6)).
 These probabilities are updated based on the gain observed from transport metrics for each taken action.
 They are used by the DNS resolver to perform a probabilistic choice on the address family it selects for a given destination.